 Bio

 Tia Factor’s paintings reference the aesthetic traditions of Romantic landscape painting, utilizing the syntax of idyllic and pastoral imagery.
-She combines that imagery with visual concepts derived from interviews with people living in neo-communal entities such as lifestyle, gated, and golf/leisure communities, most of which are situated in the wildland-urban interface.
-The combination of these two sets of images creates connotative complexity, referencing: Manifest Destiny; utopian ideals of wilderness and luxury, leisure, excess, and exclusivity; and the looming chaos of the climate crisis.
+She combines that imagery with visual concepts derived from interviews she conducts with individuals, learning about their closely held attachments to places they’ve called home (especially in environments such as communes or gated communities), traveled to, visited in their dreams or continue to visit in their fantasies.
+The combination of these sets of images, the inner landscape and the outer, creates connotative complexity referencing such varying concepts as: Manifest Destiny; utopian ideals of paradise and beauty; the wildland-urban interface (WUI); luxury, leisure, excess, exclusivity; fantasy, dreams and pleasure.

 Her analogous color schemes of warm hues are reminiscent of deserts and sunsets.
-They create visual pleasure that is also tinged with the foreboding of a burning Western landscape.
+They create visual harmony tinged with the foreboding of a burning Western landscape.
 This is an emotionally complex space to which Factor adds another layer of complexity, blurring the boundaries between figuration and abstraction, representational space, and the physical gestures of painting itself.